Hasan ibn Ali: Appearance and temperament

 Hasan has been described as closely resembling Muhammad in his appearance.
 Madelung suggests that Hasan might have also inherited Muhammad's temperament and describes him as a pacifist.
 Veccia Vaglieri writes that he was of mild disposition (halim), generous, pious, and known to have made several pilgrimages on foot.
 While Hasan is described as a good orator, he might have also suffered from a speech defect, according to Abu al-Faraj al-Isfahani.
-In contrast to Hasan, Madelung suggests that Husayn might have inherited his father's "fighting spirit."
+In contrast to Hasan, Madelung suggests that Husayn might have inherited his father's "fighting spirit".

 Abdication

-The sources hostile to Hasan interpret his peace treaty with Mu'awiya as a sign of weakness, saying that Hasan intended to surrender from the beginning.
-Some authors instead suggest that Hasan's decision to abdicate was motivated by the lure of the life of ease and luxury, while Western historians tend to criticize Hasan for ceding the caliphate.
+The sources hostile to Hasan interpret his peace treaty with Mu'awiya I as a sign of weakness, saying that Hasan intended to surrender from the beginning.
+Some authors instead suggest that Hasan's decision to abdicate was motivated by the lure of the life of ease and luxury, while Western historians tend to criticise Hasan for ceding the caliphate.